Vkd1WV/Ocode_compiler/README.md

 ## TO DO
 *	handle scope rules in the parser, either with a global char* or passing them
 *	set declaration initializations in the symbol table rather than using T_ASS
-*	The optomizer is producing an empty block queue
-*	segfault when not building with the -d option

 ## Other junk